Skip to content

 A compelling, visual exploration of post-conflict achievement and reconciliation, Recovering The Past brings the past and present together through a series of striking montage images.

 Today, through many thousands of dedicated cemeteries and memorials, society rightly remembers the men who died in battles of the Great War.
 For its embattled survivors, war-widows and orphans, and the mothers who grieved for lost sons, a very different story exists.
 With no such commemorative sites dedicated to the millions of these men, women and children who endured great personal suffering in the years after the Armistice, their plight has been all but forgotten.
-Recovering The Past raises the profile of these people, giving them a long overdue and much deserved voice.
-In doing so, they have become ambassadors to the future.

 “We thought we managed alright, kept the awful things out of minds, but now I’m an old man they come out from where I hid them.
 Every night.”

-In November 1918, the signing of the Armistice brought the Great War to an end; however, the long-term legacies created by it, were already firmly established.
-The war had taken a terrible toll, not only on its returning veterans for who long-term mental health issues and suicide were to become common place, but also to the millions of women whose men were destined never to return.
+McPhee was far from alone.
+The Great War had taken a terrible toll, with its aftermath impacting the populations of nations the world over.
+The war’s consequences on its survivors were not restricted to its returning veterans – for who long-term mental health issues and suicide were to become common place – but also to the millions of women whose men were destined never to return.

 “I make several hundred collections of shells from the Flanders region each year…”